haptix/search-web-admin/dotnet/lite/readme.md

 A .NET 4.6 Appleseed.Portal Module version of Search.Web.Admin

-Allows management of Search configuration inside of Elastic Search
+Allows management of Search configuration inside of Elastic Search or Datastax